 3 things you can do to manage Insulin Resistance:

 - Know that nutrition and adherence to it, is your best medicine.
 As such, you need to understand that the evidence behind the Mediterranean Diet for women in menopause to manage weight has been evolving for years.
 This is the type of dietary approach that I take in the MyMT™ programmes and have modified this to suit menopausal and post-menopausal women.

 - Go for (mainly) low glycemic index carbohydrates.
 If you have been following my newsletters for a while, then you will have heard me discuss the low glycemic index.
 Pioneered by Professor Jenny Brand-Miller from Australia, this rating scale helps us to find carbohydrates that don’t spike insulin levels.
 I have lists in your MyMT™ programme all ready and waiting for you.

 3. Improve Joint Health so you can move more freely and get active again.
 Did you know that your joints have oestrogen receptors in them?
 That means when we move through menopause, the reduction of oestrogen affects our joints.
 So too, does the slower turnover of collagen.
 So, if your joints are aching and preventing you from being active, then you are more at risk of developing insulin resistance and/or metabolic syndrome.
 I have more information in my Joint Health module within my 12 week programmes.
 In this powerful module, you will discover that there is a nutrient found in olive oil that replaces the loss of oestrogen in our tendons.
-This is why changing our nutrition to meet the specific changes to our health that occur during menopause is so important to action.
+This is why changing our nutrition to meet the specific changes to our health that occur during menopause is so important to put into action.